yorickpeterse/yorickpeterse.com/source/articles/what-it-was-like-working-for-gitlab.md

 of error rather than the code querying the data for you on a per-row basis, introducing performance problems along the way.

 Ruby itself is also a choice I have mixed opinions on.
-On one end, it's an wonderful language I enjoyed using for a little under 10 years.
-On the other end, it's heavy use of meta programming makes it difficult to use in large projects, even with the introduction of optional typing.
+On one end, it's a wonderful language I enjoyed using for a little under 10 years.
+On the other end, its heavy use of meta programming makes it difficult to use in large projects, even with the introduction of optional typing.
 I'm not just saying that for the sake of saying it, I experienced it first hand when writing [a static analysis tool for Ruby](https://github.com/yorickpeterse/ruby-lint) years